Teams competing in a thrilling Amazing Race challenge game set up indoors at home with colorful competition stations and obst

 What type of equipment is required for these challenges?

-Common household items: paper, pens, tape, phones, webcams, simple building blocks, and access to a virtual meeting platform.
+Simple household items like paper, pens, tape, phones, webcams, basic building blocks, and access to a virtual meeting platform will do.

 How do we handle scoring and tiebreakers in a virtual environment?

-Score by time taken plus penalty minutes.
-For tiebreakers, use a final creative challenge (like designing a team flag) judged by a neutral external party.
+Score based on total time plus penalty minutes.
+For ties, try a final creative task, such as designing a team flag, judged by an impartial third party.

 Can these challenges be adapted for very large, distributed organizations?